 Are you wanting to have a birds-eye view of the French Riviera coast and mountains?
 Than why not visit some of the beautiful hilltop villages or villages perches – where in some cases you can be as high as 1,500 meters above sea level.
 The Alpes-Maritimes department in south-east of France, which includes the Côte d’Azur, is home to several hundred medieval hilltop villages and fortified towns.
-Most villages emerged during the 12th and 13th centuries, and what they all have in common is that they were built in strategic locations, to protect themselves from invasion, often on rocky cliff faces; making it hard to access and easy to defend.
-They each have a center point, a church and a bell-tower, with crooked, cobbled alleyways winding down from there.
+Most villages emerged during the 12th and 13th centuries, and what they all have in common is that they were built in strategic locations, to protect themselves from invasion, often on rocky cliff faces making it hard to access and easy to defend.
+They each have a center point, the church and a bell-tower, with the curvy cobbled alleyways winding down from there.
 You may also find large archways and tunnels, that presumably would have provided some shelter to the outdoor elements.
 Many still have a castle, or ruins of a castle, nearby.
 Needless to say, it is breathtaking.

 St Paul de Vence

-Inspired by the beauty of the surrounding area, some of the world’s best artists pay tribute to this village as inspiring their best work (Picasso, Chagall, Matisse).
+Inspired by the beauty of the surrounding area, some of the world’s best artists of the likes of Picasso, Chagall and Matisse, pay tribute to this village as inspiring their best work.
 You can find a large collection of paintings, sculptures and drawings in the Fondation Maeght.

 Perched in an “eagle’s nest” fashion, this village can be viewed from afar due to its ochre colour church and botanical hillside garden filled with interesting statues, cacti and tropical plants; as well as, “Nietzshche way”, due to him writing some of his most famous works walking up and down these winding pathways.

-Due to the high number of tourists, you will find souvenir shops, cafes and a number of 5-star hotels and Michelin star restaurants.
+Due to the high number of tourists, you will find souvenir shops, cafes and a large number of 5-star hotels and Michelin star restaurants.
 Eze is also home to one of the Fragonard factories which you can tour for free.
 Do not let the number of visitors deter you from visiting this lovely village, trust me, once there, you won’t want to leave.

-This village provides panoramic views of the surrounding forested mountains, valleys, distant cities and Mediterranean.
-You will have to park below and venture up on foot, and the best part, there are very few tourists (and anything that caters to tourists).
-It is quiet, peaceful and charming.
+This village provides panoramic views of the surrounding forested mountains, valleys, distant cities and of Mediterranean.
+You will have to park below and venture up on foot, and the best part, there are very few tourists, and anything that caters to tourists, here.
+It is quiet, peaceful and undeniably charming.

-Is a charming ancient village clinging to the side of a mountain facing Monaco and Menton.
+Peille is a charming ancient village clinging to the side of a mountain facing Monaco and Menton.
 Lose yourself in its narrow alleyways, small but beautiful squares, ancient fountains and stone archways.
 This village has conserved its courthouse and few chapels, dating back to many centuries ago.

 Roquebrune Cap Martin